fed/blog/src/pages/blog/dom-traversal-manipulation.md

 // const articles = $('article');
 const articles = document.getElementsByTagName('article');
 ```

+jQuery queries return static collections (that is, snapshots of the DOM).

 | Selector                 | Returns a collection | Returns a LIVE collection | Return type                                                        | Built-in forEach | Works with any root element |
 | ------------------------ | -------------------- | ------------------------- | ------------------------------------------------------------------ | ---------------- | --------------------------- |